dsgandurra/cyberfeedbites/README.md

 ## Output

-The resulting HTML file, which lists the news from the past few days, will be saved in the `data/html_reports` folder.
+The resulting HTML file, which lists the news from the past 'X' days, will be saved in the `data/html_reports` folder.
 The filename will be in the following format:

 `securitynews_YYYY-MM-DD_HH-MM-SS.html`

 Each HTML file contains a table with the following columns:

 - **ID**: The article's position in the list.
 - **Date**: The date the article was published.
-- **Website**: The name of the website from the link.
+- **Website**: The name of the website.
+- **Logo**: Logo of the RSS channel (if available or stored in the OPML file).
 - **Title**: The title of the article.
 - **Description**: A brief description of the article.
 - **Link**: The URL to the full article.

 ## Sample OPML File

-The repository includes a sample OPML file (`data/rss_sources/cybersecnews-sources.opml`) with a curated list of relevant RSS sources.
-You can edit this file to add or remove feed URLs according to your preferences.
+The repository includes a sample OPML file (`data/rss_sources/cybersecnews-sources.opml`) containing a curated list of relevant RSS sources.
+You can edit this file to add or remove feed URLs according to your preferences, or alternatively, use a different OPML file by passing it with the `--opml` option.

 ## Customization